Wednesday, 21 October 2009

 Karen Petersen Dining – Dining Reviews

 When your business depends on the Internet Marketing Agency and the power goes out, you might as well go to lunch and enjoy Mother Nature’s show.
 This was the justification that brought us to Capitola’s Paradise Beach Grille in the middle of a mid-week afternoon.

 The charming hostess led us across the colorful rock mosaic floor to the best seat in the house.
 Adjacent to the glowing fireplace and overlooking rain-swollen Soquel Creek, we were ushered into autumn by the season’s first storm.

 While we were waiting for appetizers, all manner of flotsam floated and bobbed by on Class III rapids, from patio furniture and a hay bale to branches and whole trees.
 We had apparently missed sighting a floating dock with attached kayaks in tow.
-Seagulls facing the wind hung motionless on extended wings until blown backwards by strong gusts.
+Seagulls facing the wind hung motionless on extended wings until blown backward by strong gusts.

 The bartender delivered a large bowl of Thai-waiian Spicy Black Mussels ($15) accompanied by a mound of sticky sweet rice.
 The dark broth was scented with coconut and salty, sweet, spicy Thai ingredients.